TheBigRoomXXL/lovergne.dev/README.md

 is [normalize.css](https://csstools.github.io/normalize.css/11.0.0/normalize.css) but it's so small it doesn't count!).

-## Acknoledgement

-This site was originally inspired by the [cactus theme](https://astro-theme-cactus.netlify.app/) for astro but I decided do my own thing as I wanted less dependencies and tooling.
-The [Meta](/src/components/Meta.astro) component originaly come from there and you can clearly see some similarity in the visual design.

 ## Features:

 - **Fully accessible:** built with semantic HTML and accessibility in mind
 - **Light and Fast:** 24.16kB landing page.
-- **It's simple** and has only one dependency.
+- **It's simple** and has minimal runtime dependency.
 - **It's beautiful**, well for me at least.
 And I really my little isometric logo.
 - **Dark / Light** theme based on `prefers-color-scheme`
-- **Sufficient SEO support**: see [Meta.astro](https://github.com/TheBigRoomXXL/my-site/blob/main/src/components/Meta.astro), (some links are too small for lighthouse i must admit).
+- **Sufficient SEO support**: see [Meta.astro](https://github.com/TheBigRoomXXL/my-site/blob/main/src/components/Meta.astro)
 - **Print support** with a minimal secondary stylesheet (see [print.css](https://github.com/TheBigRoomXXL/my-site/blob/main/public/print.css)).
-I don't know if anybody else care about that but I like it.
+I don't think anybody else care about that but I like it.
 - **Awesome list** page generated from data files.
 - **RSS** support